huynguy-db/arcion-docs/content/docs/source-setup/Mariadb.md

 ## II.
 Enable binary logging in MariaDB server

-1. Add the following lines to the MySQL configuration file `/var/lib/my.cnf`.
-Create the file if it doesn't already exist.
+1. Open the MariaDB option file `var/lib/my.cnf` (create the file if it doesn't already exist).
+Add the following lines in the file:

     ```SHELL
     [mysqld]
     log-bin=mysql-log.bin
+    binlog_format=ROW
     ```
+    The first line [enables binary logging and specifies the filename to write the logs to](https://mariadb.com/kb/en/replication-and-binary-log-system-variables/#log_bin).
+The second line [sets the binary logging format](https://mariadb.com/docs/skysql/ref/mdb/system-variables/binlog_format/).

-2. Export the `$MYSQL_HOME` path:
+2. Export the `$MYSQL_HOME` path with the following command:

     ```SHELL
     export MYSQL_HOME=/var/lib/mysql
     ```

-3. Restart MySQL:
+3. Restart MySQL with the following command:
     ```BASH
     sudo systemctl restart mysql
     ```
-4. Verify if binary logging is turned on:
+4. Verify if binary logging is turned on with the following command:
     ```BASH
     mysql -u root -p
     ```